GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 Abstracts will be reviewed against the criteria set out in the attached abstract assessment form.
 If corrections or clarifications are necessary, you will be contacted.

-Confirmation of acceptance/rejection will be e-mailed by 16 July 2023 to all presenting authors.
-In the event of any questions, please email or telephone the Associate Editor and Chair of the Abstract Committee, Professor Kenneth Eaton (email: kenneth.a.eaton@btinternet.com tel: 00 44 1233 813585).
+Confirmation of acceptance/rejection will be e-mailed by 21 July 2026 to all presenting authors.
+In the event of any questions, please email or telephone the Associate Editor and Chair of the Abstract Committee, Professor Kenneth Eaton (email: kenneth.a.eaton@btinternet.com telephone l: 00 44 1233 813585).

-Four abstracts will be selected for 15 minute online oral presentations in competition for the annual Haleon (formerly GSK) Research Prize.
-All other abstracts must be presented by a 7 minute oral presentation (5 minutes presentation and 2 minutes for questions).
+Four abstracts will be selected for 15 minute online oral presentations in competition for the annual Haleon Research Prize.
+All other abstracts must be presented in a seven minute oral presentation (five minutes presentation and two minutes for questions).

-Hard copy posters are not required this year.
-However, once your abstract has been accepted you must produce an e-poster so that it can be projected during tea and coffee and lunch breaks.
-The template for e-posters and step-by-step guide on uploading them to the congress platform will be published on the webpage of the congress https://www.eadphcongress2023.com/
+Hard copy posters are not required.
+However, once your abstract has been accepted it will be converted into an e-poster so that it can be projected during tea and coffee and lunch breaks.

-As in previous years, after the congress, it is hoped to published all abstracts in the online pages of Community Dental Health
+As in previous years, after the congress, all abstracts which were presented, either in person or online will be published in a supplement to Community Dental Health

 Abstract Assessment Checklist